TezBaydu/Milestone-Project-1-Band/README.md

     * svg code for colourblindness not displayed as causes a row under footer.
         * by activating CSS display: none the row is removed visually, even though this did not impact on devices directly it was done this way to ensure assessments were not mis-directed.
             - Problem as this also removes the play button - Question for Mentor as adjustment isn't associated to CSS or HTML and directly affecting Browser as is part of colour blindness extension?
-            - why?
+                - Solution: RGBlind Extension was automatically applying to css.
+Updated extension so it only activates when RGBlind button is pressed in browser.

 [Back to top ⇧](#Project-Council-Culture)